• Skip to primary navigation

 • Preheat the Blackstone griddle over medium high heat, about 400 degrees Fahrenheit.

-• Cook the bacon for 3-5 minutes, depending on the thickness of your bacon, flip with tongs and continue cooking for an additional 3-5 minutes or bacon is cooked to your preferred doneness.
+• Cook the bacon for 3-5 minutes, depending on the thickness of your bacon, flip with tongs and continue cooking for an additional 3-5 minutes or until bacon is cooked to your preferred doneness.
 The bacon is ready when the white fat on the bacon becomes translucent and pink parts are a reddish-brown color.

 • Remove the bacon from the griddle to a plate lined with paper towels to soak up excess grease.